Manhattan Community District 03

 MANHATTAN COMMUNITY DISTRICT 11

-COLUMBIA UNIVERSITY EXPANSION NYU DEVELOPMENTMANHATTAN COMMUNITY DISTRICT 02 MANHATTAN COMMUNITY DISTRICT 03
+NO. 7 LINE EXTENSIONMANHATTAN COMMUNITY DISTRICT 01 MANHATTAN COMMUNITY DISTRICT 03

 2ND AVENUE SUBWAYMANHATTAN COMMUNITY DISTRICT 01 MANHATTAN COMMUNITY DISTRICT 03